Bye (sports): Elimination tournaments

 The number of teams offered a bye is generally designed to ensure that the next round consists of a power-of-two number of teams so the tournament can proceed as a simple single-elimination tournament from that round onward.

 If the byes are all single first-round byes into the second round of a tournament, the number of byes required is the difference between the number of teams and the next-highest power of two.
-For example, a 12-team tournament will require four byes (16−12) to ensure that instead of six teams in the second round, eight advance (as the four byes avoid two of the four teams being eliminated).
+For example, a 12-team tournament will require four byes (16 − 12) to ensure that instead of six teams in the second round, eight advance (as the four byes avoid two of the four teams being eliminated).

+In postseason tournaments sponsored by the Kansas State High School Activities Association, a team which has a bye is awarded a win.

 Examples from Gaelic football

 In the Provincial Championships of Gaelic football, some teams receive a bye due to the irregular number of teams competing in each province.
 The different numbers resulted in different byes alignments in each Provincial Championship.

 For example, below is an assessment of the 2012 Provincial Championships, and their use of the "bye".

 Seven teams contested the 2012 Connacht Senior Football Championship, so a quarter-final was not played by Mayo.
 Mayo therefore advanced directly to the semi-final to await the winner of the game between Leitrim and London.

 Eleven teams contested the 2012 Leinster Senior Football Championship, so five teams were given first round byes.
 Three teams (Carlow, Dublin and Wexford) played winners of the three preliminary matches, while the other two played each other in the quarter-finals without playing a game in the preliminary round.

 Six teams contested the 2012 Munster Senior Football Championship, so two teams (Clare and Cork) were permitted to advance to the semi-finals without playing a game in the quarter-finals.

 Nine teams contested the 2012 Ulster Senior Football Championship, so only Cavan and Donegal played in the preliminary round, while the other seven advanced via bye to the quarter-finals without playing a game in the preliminary round.